 By recycling 2 different grades of plastic caps and lids, we raise money to buy wheelchairs for disabled children.
 This also has an environmental benefit as discarded caps are put in our landfills or incinerated which harms the earth if not recycled.
-We recycle two different grades of plastic caps which are both different grades of plastic from the bottles and are valuable in bulk.
+We recycle polypropylene and polyethylene plastic caps which are both different grades of plastic from the bottles and are valuable in bulk.
 CAPS MUST BE SORTED OR THEY CANNOT BE ACCEPTED!
-They can be sold to companies using recycled "post-consumer" plastic to create new products such as plastic shipping pallets, plastic park benches, plastic paint cans and many other items.
+They can be sold to companies using recycled "post-consumer" plastic to create new products such as composite decking, janitorial supplies, shipping pallets, park benches, paint cans, automotive interiors, and many other items.

 "Caps Of Love" does not discriminate or support on the basis of race, religion, ethnicity, sexual orientation, socioeconomic status, national origin, or physical or developmental disability.